AurelieMrtn/WebScraping_Restaurants/README.md

 English:

-In the main, we have placed our three codes, as well as the excel file containing the fruit and vegetables and the heatMap showing their distribution over the year.
+In main, we have placed our three codes, as well as the excel file containing the fruit and vegetables and the heatMap showing their distribution over the year.
 We each scrapped the OpenTable website:
 - Adèle scrapped the greenpeace site to get an excel of fruits and vegetables and started to get the menus of the restaurants to get their compositions.
 - Alexandre is concentrating on getting prices, reviews and restaurant addresses by scrapping the website